Soul (soundtrack): Critical response

-The soundtrack received a positive response from both music critics and film critics alike.
+The soundtrack received a highly positive response from both music critics and film critics alike.
 Many film reviews praised the score as a major highlight of the film.
 Leslie Felperin of The Hollywood Reporter wrote, "Featuring possibly the best soundtrack in a Pixar film since the first Toy Story, Soul sports a jazz score that is not just an adornment to the story or an emotional enhancement, but an utterly integral part of the narrative."
 Reznor and Ross's compositions during the metaphysical segments of the film was described musically as new-age and space age, while Batiste's work was described musically as jazz.
 In a film review for The A.V.
 Club, A.A.
 Dowd described the score as "uncharacteristically soothing", while Matt Goldberg of Collider described it as "spellbinding", and A .O.
 Scott of The New York Times described it as "cerebral".